PlanetDestroyyer/CURD-in-Node.JS/README.md

 Here's a quick overview of the four primary HTTP methods associated with CRUD operations:

-GET: Used for reading or retrieving data from the server.
+GET: Used for reading or retrieving data from the server.<br>
 POST: Used for creating new data on the server.
 PUT: Used for updating existing data on the server.
 DELETE: Used for removing data from the server.